becastil/becastil-data-prototype-2/README.md

 - Annual (even allocation across the active schedule)
 - Custom/manual entry (enter the monthly amount directly)

+Use the “One-Off Adjustments” section to capture lump-sum rebates or stop-loss reimbursements that apply to specific months.

 ### Step 3: Review Summary Table

 1. Navigate to `/dashboard/table` (unlocked after Step 2)